 Lastly, we recommend asking your physician who prescribes you the costly medication about generic drugs that garner the same results as brand name drugs, or ask for samples when you go in for visits.
 GoodRX is also a good option, which is an application which is free to use and provides instant coupons for many drugs we take.
 This is usually more helpful for generic drugs, but it is best to check all your medications and see how they come out with GoodRX.
 You simply show the pharmacist the coupon codes and off you go with the discounted rate.
 We often encourage our clients to utilize GoodRX, in combination with their prescription drug plans, to ensure they are getting a square deal on their drug costs.

-Here at The Harrin Group in San Antonio, TX, we look out for your best interests, not our’s or the insurance companies.
-Every dollar saved is money you can spend on that vacation you’ve been waiting for or giving that special present for your loved one’s, come birthday time.
+Here at The Harrin Group in San Antonio, Texas, we look out for your best interests, not ours or the insurance companies.
+Every dollar saved is money you can spend on that vacation you’ve been waiting for or giving that special present for your loved ones, come birthday time.

 Be sure to like us on Facebook as well below⇓